 Herbal Salves are easy to make.
 I infuse either dried or fresh herbs in olive oil in a sunny windowsill for 2-4 weeks.
 I had a lot of dried calendula in my cupboard that I use in a majority of my skin care products.
 Using a canning jar, l placed enough calendula to fill about 1/3 full and finished filling with sunflower oil.
 (Olive oil is another good choice).
 I covered this with cheesecloth and placed in a dark cupboard for about 4 weeks.
 You can also set in a sunny window, or if you are in a hurry to make the salve you can place the jar filled with sunflower oil and herbs in a pan of water, and heat over medium-low heat for 2 hours.

 After about four weeks, strain out the herbs, and use the infused oil.
 I like a slightly soft salve, so I like to use 5 parts oil, to 1 part beeswax to create it.
 Place 5 parts (ounces or tablespoons depending on how much you want to make} in a glass measuring cup and set aside.
 Place your beeswax (1 ounce or 1 tablespoon depending on how much you want to make) in a glass bowl and place in the microwave.
 In 30 second intervals, melt the beeswax.
-Pour into your oil, and add 4-5 drops of lavender essential oil (healing).
+Pour into your oil, and add about 10 drops of lavender essential oil for healing, 10 of peppermint, and few drops of tea tree for it’s antiseptic qualities.
 Pour into a glass or metal container and allow to harden.
 Apply as needed.